vikizzz/vikizzz.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 Hello!
 I am Jiayi Zhao (Viki).
 My Chinese name is 赵珈艺 (Jya-e J-OW).
-I am an incoming graduate student at the University of California, Los Angeles mastering in Business Analytics.
+I am a graduate student at the University of California, Los Angeles mastering in Business Analytics.

 Over the past academic years, I have been actively participating in several undergraduate course developments, including but not limited to designing and developing homework, programming assignment, project, and exams.
 I have an insatiable passion for helping my peers and students to succeed in their academic journey, especially in programming knowledge and experience.